mauer/xmidictrl/lib/imgui/docs/README.md

 Developed by [Omar Cornut](https://www.miracleworld.net) and every direct or indirect [contributors](https://github.com/ocornut/imgui/graphs/contributors) to the GitHub.
 The early version of this library was developed with the support of [Media Molecule](https://www.mediamolecule.com) and first used internally on the game [Tearaway](https://tearaway.mediamolecule.com) (PS Vita).

-Recurring contributors (2022): Omar Cornut [@ocornut](https://github.com/ocornut), Rokas Kupstys [@rokups](https://github.com/rokups) (a large portion of work on automation systems, regression tests and other features are currently unpublished).
+Recurring contributors (2022): Omar Cornut [@ocornut](https://github.com/ocornut), Rokas Kupstys [@rokups](https://github.com/rokups) (a good portion of work on automation system and regression tests now available in [Dear ImGui Test Engine](https://github.com/ocornut/imgui_test_engine)).

-Sponsoring, support contracts and other B2B transactions are hosted and handled by [Lizardcube](https://www.lizardcube.com).
+Sponsoring, support contracts and other B2B transactions are hosted and handled by [Disco Hello](https://www.discohello.com).

 Omar: "I first discovered the IMGUI paradigm at [Q-Games](https://www.q-games.com) where Atman Binstock had dropped his own simple implementation in the codebase, which I spent quite some time improving and thinking about.
 It turned out that Atman was exposed to the concept directly by working with Casey.
 When I moved to Media Molecule I rewrote a new library trying to overcome the flaws and limitations of the first one I've worked with.
 It became this library and since then I have spent an unreasonable amount of time iterating and improving it."